BishImPME/6Einstein/README.md

+# ABOUT
+  This is the core of the website, 6Einstein.tk
-# 6Einstein
+# Lol
-The website of 6 - Einstein.
+  Lol